rasulov94/Data-Analysis-Portfolio/README.md

 </p>

 #### **Findings:**

-1. The highest number of users : 2,537 in our test group (number 248) followed by control group 247 with 2,513 users
-Having 3 different experiment groups, it is important to ensure that that the samples are the same.
+1. Having 3 different experiment groups, it is important to ensure that that the samples are the same.
 In order to do so, we want to check if there is a statistically significant difference between all of the control groups.
 If we find that there is a significant difference, then the control groups have been split up unequally and results will not accurately represent the population.

 2. We have calculated the p-value for all events of two experiment groups.
 The results tell us not to reject the H0 for all events.
 Thus, we can proceed with further experiment groups.

 3. We have compared both control groups with test group.
 All of the outcomes lead to failure of H0 implying that there is no statistically significant differences between sample groups.

 4. With the Bonferroni correction, we have adjusted the alpha = 0.0033.
 Moreover we have observed no change in hypotheses outcomes.
 Overall, we can conclude that changes in fonts do not have influence on the conversion.

 More details: [click here](./AAB_testing_user_behavior)